Buzzology/go-freecodecamp/README.md

 Compound gopath - is similar to a normal path var, seperate using semi-colon.
 Project requires a single `src` directory
 pkg is where intermediate binaries are stored e.g. temp for while generating binaries.
 Go install adds to the app's bin folder.
+Get all dependencies: `go get ./...`

 ## Vars Notes
 Shadowed variables is a term used to describe inner scope variables overriding higher scoped variables of the same name.